-With the rapid development of machine learning in recent years, researchers have started to use learning-based approaches, such as deep learning and reinforcement learning, to solve vehicle-driving decision-making problems in highly dynamic environments.
-Long Short-Term Memory (LSTM) networks are effective in dealing with long-term dependencies, taking into account the behaviour and style of surrounding vehicles and the interrelationships between vehicles [6].
+With the rapid development of machine learning in recent years, researchers have started to use learning-based approaches, such as deep learning and reinforcement learning, to solve vehicledriving decision-making problems in highly dynamic environments.
+Long short-term memory (LSTM) networks are effective in dealing with long-term dependencies, taking into account the behaviour and style of surrounding vehicles and the interrelationships between vehicles [6].
 LSTM networks can also be used for pedestrian trajectory prediction in combination with attention mechanisms [7].
-The PPO algorithm learns control strategies in a continuous motion planning space[8], simulates interactions with other vehicles, and solves the motion planning problem with multimodal driving intentions [9], and was used at unsignalised intersections in mixed traffic environments [10].
-Raphael et al. proposed to learn pedestrian collision mitigation decision-making strategies for autonomous vehicles via deep reinforcement learning (DRL) to learn pedestrian collision mitigation decision-making strategies for autonomous vehicles [11].
+The PPO algorithm learns control strategies in a continuous motion planning space [8], simulates interactions with other vehicles, solves the motion planning problem with multimodal driving intentions [9], and is used at unsignalized intersections in mixed traffic environments [10].
+Trumpp et al. proposed to learn pedestrian collision mitigation decision-making strategies for autonomous vehicles via deep reinforcement learning (DRL) to learn pedestrian collision mitigation decision-making strategies for autonomous vehicles [11].
 However, deep learning has the drawbacks of inefficient sample usage and low robustness.

-Reinforcement learning usually models the problem as a Markov Decision Process (MDP), which is used to solve sequential decision problems.
+Reinforcement learning usually models the problem as a Markov decision process (MDP), which is used to solve sequential decision problems.
 The optimal policy for the host vehicle can be obtained by evaluating the behaviour of the other participants in the MDP framework [12].
-The high dynamics and uncertainty of the driving environment mainly stem from the uncertainty of human drivers' intentions and noise from sensors, so the driving task is usually described as a partially observable Markov Decision Process (POMDP).
-Uncertain driving intentions of surrounding vehicles are often used as a hidden variable of POMDP to address the impact of prediction uncertainty on the driving strategy of the autovehicle, which can be applied to intersection scenarios [13], expressway driving scenarios [14], and urban throughcongestion scenarios [15].
+High dynamics and uncertainty of the driving environment mainly stem from the uncertainty of human drivers' intentions and noise from sensors, so the driving task is usually described as a partially observable Markov decision process (POMDP).
+Unclear driving intentions of surrounding vehicles are often used as a hidden variable of POMDP to address the impact of prediction uncertainty on the driving strategy of the auto-vehicle, which can be applied to intersection scenarios [13], expressway driving scenarios [14], and urban through-congestion scenarios [15].
 POMDP has difficulties in solving Markov decision processes involving multiple spaces or multiple behaviours.
 Moreover, reinforcement learning is prone to overfitting or local optimal solutions due to the disadvantage of reward function setting.

-Imitation learning enables fast optimisation of strategies by imitating expert demonstrations and is often used to solve problems where the reward function is difficult to define.
+Imitation learning facilitates fast optimization of strategies by imitating expert demonstrations and is often used to solve problems where the reward function is difficult to define.
 Zhu et al. modelled pedestrian interaction at intersections and proposed a multi-task imitation learning framework for safe and efficient crossing at intersections [16].
-Huang et al. proposed а vehicle interaction model by inverse reinforcement learning (IRL) to achieve accurate prediction of surrounding vehicle trajectories [17].
-Wen et al. used IRL to derive reward learning for following driving behaviour and behavioural strategies that consider driving style in following behaviour [18].
+Huang et al. proposed a vehicle interaction model by inverse reinforcement learning (IRL) to achieve accurate prediction of surrounding vehicle trajectories [17].
+Wen et al. used IRL to derive reward learning for driving behaviours and behavioural strategies that consider driving style in the behaviour that follows [18].